-Using in-built eDiscovery Utility
+Method 1: Using in-built eDiscovery utility

-1. Login to Microsoft 365 Admin Center using Administrator credentials and choose Compliance among the Admin Centers.
+1. Login to Microsoft 365 admin center using Administrator credentials and choose Compliance among the admin centers.
 Login to Microsoft 365 Admin Center

 2. Look for Content Search and create a search by clicking on ‘New Search’ option.
 Create a search